WICG/import-maps/README.md

 The main benefit of this system is that it allows easy coordination across the ecosystem.
 Anyone can write a module and include an import statement using a package's well-known name, and let the Node.js runtime or their build-time tooling take care of translating it into an actual file on disk (including figuring out versioning considerations).

 Today, many web developers are even using JavaScript's native module syntax, but combining it with bare import specifiers, thus making their code unable to run on the web without per-application, ahead-of-time modification.
 We'd like to solve that, and bring these benefits to the web.

-## Our solution: package name maps

-A package name map is a structure, represented as JSON, which contains all the information necessary to resolve bare import specifiers across the scope of a web app.

-If you are surprised by this choice of solution, you may want to briefly visit the ["Alternatives considered"](#alternatives-considered) section to read up on why we think this is the best path.

 ### Installing a package name map